- The University of Michigan Law School, Ann Arbor, Michigan, 1989 J.D.

-Bill also practices in the areas of government defense, constitutional law, voting rights and election law.
+Bill also practices in the areas of government defense, constitutional law, education law, voting rights and election law.
 He has defended and advised entities of local government in Voting Rights Act, political firing and constitutional and redistricting cases and has represented clients in recounts, election contests, and election boundary disputes before the Indiana Election Commission and Indiana Recount Commission.
 He has handled a number of matters involving compliance of voting systems with state and federal law and has represented counties in negotiations with their election services vendors.
 He has also served as special redistricting counsel to the Indiana House Republican Caucuses in 2000 and 2010, to the Indianapolis City-County Council in 2002 and to other units of government.

 Bill has handled a half dozen recounts and/or election contests involving the election of state legislators from districts throughout Indiana and his clients have been successful in every recount or election contest he has defended before the Indiana Recount Commission.
 In 2007, Bill successfully defended a state legislator in a post-election challenge to his residency that was brought in Porter County Superior Court.
 In 2006, Bill obtained a trial court judgment overturning the Boone County Election Board’s refusal to accept a candidate’s filing for local office.